kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

 Following is the list of existing packages in alphabetical order:

+    * PROBABLY outdated, see packages code for mode retails

     * ``applet``: used to analyze **Java applets**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``class``: specify the name of the class to be executed.
 This option is mandatory for a correct execution.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``bin``: used to analyze generic binary data, such as **shellcodes**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``cpl``: used to analyze **Control Panel Applets**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``dll``: used to run and analyze **Dynamically Linked Libraries**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``function``: specify the function to be executed.
-If none is specified, Cuckoo will try to run ``DllMain``.
+If none is specified, CAPE will try to run ``DllMain``.
             * ``arguments``: specify arguments to pass to the DLL through commandline.
             * ``loader``: specify a process name to use to fake the DLL launcher name instead of rundll32.exe (this is used to fool possible anti-sandboxing tricks of certain malware)
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``doc``: used to run and analyze **Microsoft Word documents**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``exe``: default analysis package used to analyze generic **Windows executables**.